Search: 2184 results

 They traveled throughout Judah and assembled the Levites from all the cities of Judah, as well as the Israelite family leaders.
 They came to Jerusalem,

-What Jehoiada the priest ordered is precisely what the descendants of Levi and all of Judah did.
-Each of them took the men who were on duty on the Sabbath as well as those who were off duty.
-Jehoiada the priest did not release the divisions from service,
+The Levites and all the men of Judah did just as Jehoiada the priest ordered.
+Each of them took his men, those who were on duty during the Sabbath as well as those who were off duty on the Sabbath.
+Jehoiada the priest did not release his divisions from their duties.

 The son of seven years was Joash in his reigning, and forty years he reigned in Jerusalem.
 And his mother's name Zibeah from the Well of the Oath.